 The Ozzie Drill

 You won't find a drill that helps players work on their instincts, hand-eye coordination, and transitions better than the Ozzie drill.
-Have your infielder start on their knees and draw a half moon circle in the dirt around the front of her body (their softball glove must not go outside of this circle).
+Have your infielder start on their knees and draw a half-moon circle in the dirt around the front of their body (their softball glove must not go outside of this circle).
 As the coach (or parent), stand on the pitching mound and start throwing balls with bad hops in their general direction.
 It is the player's job to keep their fingertips down and scoop the ball out of the dirt and throw it back to you as quickly as possible.
-Make sure the player is using the frontside and the backside of their glove when reaching for the ball.
+Make sure the player is using the frontside and the backside of their fastpitch glove when reaching for the softball.

 Double Play Drill

-The double play, also known as the 6-4-3, is a momentum changer on any diamond.
-But, completing a double play is anything but easy, which is why it must be practiced.
-To start, have a group of your players (anywhere from 3-5) line up with one player standing opposite of the line and then place a ball at the front of the line.
-The player with the ball throws it to the player opposite of her and then immediately runs to the other side, while the receiver catches with two hands and continues the cycle.
+The double play, also known as the 6-4-3 or turning two, is a momentum changer on any diamond.
+But completing a double play is anything but easy, which is why it must be practiced.
+To start, have a group of your players (anywhere from 3-5) line up with one player standing opposite the line, and then place a ball at the front of the line.
+The player with the ball throws it to the player opposite her and then immediately runs to the other side, while the receiver catches with two hands and continues the cycle.
 The ball should always be chest high, and the throws can be done underhanded and overhanded, depending on how far apart the lines are.

 Outfield Drills & Tips